Solar eclipse of March 20, 2015: Coincidence of events

 In addition to the eclipse, 20 March 2015 was also the day of the March equinox (also known as the spring or vernal equinox in the Northern Hemisphere).
 In addition, six supermoons were expected for 2015.
 The supermoon on 20 March 2015 was the third of the year; however, it was a new moon (near side facing away from the Sun), and only its shadow was visible.

 At greatest eclipse, the Sun was at its zenith less than 24 km south of the Equator.
 Greatest eclipse occurred at 09:45:39 UTC of Friday, March 20, 2015, while March Equinox occurred at 22:45:09 UTC, just under 13 hours after the greatest eclipse (Greatest eclipse occurred in winter, 13 hours before spring).

-Religious significance

-Proponents of the Blood Moon Prophecy, such as Bob O'Dell also pointed out that 20 March 2015 was also a significant day on the Jewish and Biblical calendar.
-That evening was the onset of the Hebrew month of Nisan, the first month in the Biblical calendar year.
-Furthermore, the path of the total eclipse over the North Pole was a highly symbolic location infusing the day with both great natural significance and profound religious meaning according to O'Dell.
-Due to the significance of the eclipse, a global prayer event in Jerusalem was organized that day.